-The Land Access Arrangement for Mineral Exploration (the template) and supporting Land Access Arrangement Information have been published by the Director General of the NSW Department of Industry, Regional Infrastructure and Services under section 141(1A) of the Mining Act 1992.
+The Land Access Arrangement for Mineral Exploration (the template) and supporting Land Access Arrangement Information have been published by the NSW Department of Industry under section 141(1A) of the Mining Act 1992.

 The aim is to assist both landholders and mineral exploration companies operating in NSW to negotiate an access agreement.

 Please note this information is not intended to address access for the purposes of opal prospecting or petroleum (including coal seam gas) exploration.